Stanko/animated-onboarding/README.md

 # Animated onboarding

-Login and Sign Up forms animated.
+Login and Sign Up forms animated, CSS only.
 Responsive, IE9+ and all modern browsers.

 Based on [this Dribbble](https://dribbble.com/shots/2311260-Day-1-Sign-Up-and-Login-Animated-Download-Template).